4 DAYS FROM $1,299

 Tour the highlights of Lamego, followed by a regional tasting at a quinta

-Wander the fabulous Mateus Manor House & Garden before sampling vintages at Avessada Winery
+Wander the fabulous Mateus Manor House and Gardens before sampling vintages at Avessada Winery

-Watch the magnificent palace depicted on Mateus rosé wine bottles come to life as we spend the morning at the 18th-century Mateus Manor House & Garden.
+Watch the magnificent palace depicted on Mateus rosé wine bottles come to life as we spend the morning at the 18th-century Mateus Manor House and Gardens.
 This sweeping baroque property houses a maze of manicured hedgerows, elegant parterres, and a lake that reflects the palace in its mirror-still surface.
 Cultural Connection: Lunchtime finds us at the Avessada Winery, where you’ll sample more fine vintages and a delectable lunch.
-Cultural Connection & Culinary Feature: Back on the ship, delve into the recipe behind pastéis de nata, one of Portugal’s favorite treats, during an onboard cooking lesson.

 Savor Portugal’s culinary culture at Figueira Castelo Rodrigo